-Much has been said about that certain mélancolie common to the French, but let’s take a look at the 9 other highly probable reasons behind it.
+Much has been said about that certain mélancolie (depressed in French) common to the French, but let's take a look at the 9 other highly probable reasons behind French depression.
 (Note: Take this list with a huge grain of salt!)

 The French are depressed.
 So says a lot of studies and articles and books and surveys.
 But before we dive into the nitty-gritty, here are some grim facts from a bunch of legit surveys: